leomaxwell973/PowerShellPython/README.md

 A modified `subprocess.py` (`subprocess.run`) that prefixes code to replace core shell operations from `cmd.exe` with `PowerShell`, targeting commands like **ninja, cmake, cl/msvc, link, etc.** The goal is to **bypass cmd.exe issues** by using PowerShell for Python execution.

+This Project has 3 Goals:
+1. Bypass CMD issues causing build/install fails.
+2. Bring seamless pip ecosystem back to Windows.
+3. Make Windows more viable and functionality less dependent on Linux VM-ware or other invasive workarounds.

 ## Features

 - **Portable & Future-Proof** – No additional imports; designed for maximum compatibility with minimal invasiveness.